burnoo/kspoon/README.md

 )
 ```

-Additionally, kspoon has built in serializers for Ksoup classes: `ElementSerializer`, `ElementsSerializer`, and
+Additionally, kspoon has built-in serializers for Ksoup classes: `ElementSerializer`, `ElementsSerializer`, and
 `DocumentSerializer`.
-They can be used directly, or by using contextual serialization:
+They can be used directly or via contextual serialization:

 ```kotlin
 @Serializable